Rexel: Evolution of the group

 In June 2013, the group created the Rexel Foundation to harness its know-how and expertise to fight energy poverty.
 In 2014, the group announced it was purchasing Esabora, a software company that publishes sales and administrative management tools for electricians.
 In 2015, the Group strengthened its position in the multi-energy sector in France with the acquisition of Sofinther, a distributor specializing in thermal, heating and control equipment.
 On April 30, 2015, Rexel announced the sale of its businesses in Latin America.
 In January 2016, Rexel announced it was selling its interests in Poland, Slovakia and the Baltic countries to Würth.

 In January 2016, the group sold its interests in Poland, Slovakia and the Baltic States to the Würth Group.
 In February 2016, as part of its acquisition policy, Rexel purchased Brohl & Appell, an American company specialized in industrial automation and MRO (Maintenance, Repair and Operations) services.
 In July 2016, Rexel changed its governance structure and separated the functions of Chairman of the Board of Directors and Chief Executive Officer.
 Patrick Berard was appointed Chief Executive Officer and Ian Meakins was named Chairman of the Board of Directors.
 In February 2017, Rexel announced a new strategic plan intended to refocus its activity on the most promising countries and market segments in order to accelerate the group's organic growth, by promoting the digital transformation of electrical equipment and hardware, including connected objects.
 In December 2017, the group announced it would sell its activities in South-East Asia to American Industrial Acquisition Corporation Group.

 In 2020, the group parted ways with its Gexpro Services business to devote its resources to the crux of its strategy: the distribution of electrical equipment in the United States and the digital transformation of that equipment.
 The group reasserted its commitment to evolve toward a data-driven business model.
 In February 2021, the group acquired the Canadian operations of Wesco International and in March 2021 announced the acquisition of Freshmile Services, an independent charging station operator that offers monitoring services and software.
 The group also gained a 25% minority stake in Trace Software International, a software company specializing in electrical design.
 These two moves were intended to build the group's electromobility capacity.

 In November, 2021, Rexel closed on the acquisition of Mayer, a major distributor of electrical products and services operating in the Eastern part of the United States.
 This followed their announcement in February to resume bolt-on acquisitions to strengthen positioning in the United States.
 The Mayer business added 68 points of sale for Rexel generating $1.2B in annual sales as of August, 2021.

+Rexel turned down an offer to be acquired by QXO Inc., an American building materials company led by Brad Jacobs, for $9.6 billion in September 2024.